 The Special Advocate will take part in the 2020 TIME 100 Davos Dinner on Monday evening.
 The gathering’s theme is Next-Generation World: Shaping the Future, with attendees discussing how their activities can contribute to the development for the next generation.

 On Tuesday, Queen Máxima will give a short opening speech at the lunch meeting on Smallholder Finance as Asset Class, hosted by the Sustainable Trade Initiative (IDH), at 12:30pm CET (6:30am EST).
-Click here to bookmark the link to live stream and watch.

 On the morning of Wednesday, the UNSGSA will open a workshop entitled Financial Inclusion Beyond the Individual: The Role of MSMEs.
 Digital financial services play an important role in the development potential of micro-, small- and medium-sized enterprises (MSMEs).